rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 Here, node `A` can be understood to represent the first node of section `s`.

 The next node, that must be strictly associated with section `s` is node `C`.
-Unlike with descendant nodes, an association does not carry over to subsequent siblings.
-That is, because based upon the `parent-of` relation of a tree, no semantically consistent path can be defined which connects a node with its next sibling.
+That is, because unlike with descendant nodes, an association does not carry over to subsequent siblings.
+Which is, because based upon the `parent-of` relation of a tree, no semantically consistent path can be defined that connects a node with its next sibling.

 The loose associations mentioned above also apply to any descendant of node `C`.
 Node `E` therefore also belongs to section `s`, whether that node is strictly associated with it or not.
 Consequently, section `s` can not end with node `D` and, because of that, section `s` does not end inside of node `C`.

 However, section `s` can intuitively be understood to end with node `C`.
+That is, because node `F` is unrelated to section `s`.

 <!-- ======================================================================= -->
 ## derived statements